bbartling/predictive-occ-modeling/README.md

 # predictive-occ-modeling

 A proof-of-concept for predictive occupancy modeling using historical people-counting data, designed for the HVAC and Building Automation industry.
-Demonstrated below is supervised binary classification models—specifically a machine-learning Random Forest and simple statistical baselines—that analyze historical time patterns to predict a "True/False" occupancy state.
+Demonstrated below are simple, supervised binary-classification baselines—specifically a mean-threshold model and a probability-of-occupancy model—that analyze historical time patterns to predict a “True/False” occupancy state.

 1) Baseline Threshold: Simple average > threshold.
 2) Probability Model: Historical frequency of "occupied" status.
-3) Random Forest: A decision tree approach that learns time-of-day and day-of-week patterns.

 The `all_occupancy_data.csv` file contains the full raw dataset, representing the net occupancy coming from three separate people-counter devices inside a building.
 Because it’s real field data, it includes some counting errors, and you’ll notice occasional negative values in the evenings when the counters lose sync.
 The `std_week.csv` file is a cleaned, summarized version created by taking the median value for each time slot across the entire dataset.
 By using medians instead of raw counts, the typical-week profile naturally filters out the negative errors and produces a stable “canonical week” that better reflects the true occupancy pattern.

+> Note - Also see time series tutorials in the IPython notebooks in this repository as well.
+A tutorial exploring time-series stationarity, non-stationarity, and lag dynamics, using side-by-side analysis of a weather dataset and an occupancy dataset to highlight how different signals respond to baseline modeling.

 ## Requirements